 Mental health disorders do not discriminate, and they can affect the most unlikely of people.

 You may hear people say, “I can’t believe she’s been diagnosed with depression; she seems so bubbly”, and the painful truth is that many people suffering have just mastered hiding it.

 So how can we take control of our mental health and overcome the stigma?

 1. Talk openly

-If you can, open up about how you’re feeling to friends and family, not only will this take some weight off yourself but it may allow someone else to open up who can relate to the way you feel.
-If mental health can be discussed in conversations, it gets normalised, which will loosen the stigma.
+If you can, open up about how you’re feeling to friends and family; not only will this take some weight off yourself, but it may allow someone else to open up who can relate to the way you feel.
+If mental health is part of conversations, it’s normalised, which will loosen the stigma.